Safer Path for School St. & Topper Lane

 What is this project?

-The Connecting Lafayette enhances safety with a dedicated path connecting downtown, Lafayette Elementary, Stanley Middle School, and the Lafayette-Moraga Pathway.
+The Connecting Lafayette project enhances safety with a dedicated path connecting downtown, Lafayette Elementary, Stanley Middle School, and the Lafayette-Moraga Pathway.
 It also eases neighborhood congestion by introducing an alternative drop-off area on St. Mary’s Road for Stanley Middle School.

 -